 We had a good time in the Katmai – our third time there now – checking out the bears (who weren’t yet fishing for salmon as the fish had yet to come up the stream) and catching up again with our friend Leiv who was on his way back to Kodiak after cruising the Alaska Peninsula.
 Sailing’s a pretty small world – Leiv and the Galactic family are good friends, having met in Tasmania a few years ago while sailing there on their respective boats.
 While in the Katmai, Seth and I also met a Canadian couple who’d sailed their boat from Ontario by way of Portugal, Panama, and Hawaii, a nice circuitous route that took them several years and tens of thousands of miles.
 And then, on our way to another anchorage, we passed Breakpoint, a German boat we’d met in the South Pacific ten years ago.
 We were going different ways, so we only chatted by VHF radio, but it was good to talk.
 Seriously small world!

 When we left the Katmai, we’d originally planned on a long day-sail to an island north of Kodiak, but the wind was so good – 20 knots from the southwest – that we just kept on going.
 It was a great downwind run, the best of the summer, rollicking along wing ‘n’ wing at 7-8 knots.
-Unfortunately, the party ended at about 2AM when the wind died and we had to motor in sloppy seas – the current was running hard against us out of Cook Inlet – and then it really ended around 5:30 when a strong easterly blew up (we were heading northeast) and the second reef decided to be a huge pain to put in.
-That ended up not mattering because the wind got strong enough that we didn’t want the mainsail at all, but it was frustrating at the time.
+Unfortunately, the party ended at about 2AM when the wind died and we had to motor in sloppy seas – the current was running hard against us out of Cook Inlet.
+Around 5:30, things got pretty unpleasant when a strong easterly blew up (we were heading northeast) and the second reef decided to be a huge pain to put in.
+Not a great end to the night.